Consumer Medicine Information

 You may not experience any of them.

-Store below 30°C. Keep capsules in the original container.
+Store below 30°C. Keep capsules or tablets in the original container.

 Do not store it or any medicines in the bathroom or near a sink.